Pensacola Police Department: Early history

-The Criminal Investigations Division (CID) provides follow-up on reported crimes and is responsible for long-term investigations.
-Within this division is the Crime Scene Unit, Vice & Narcotics Unit, and Special Investigations Unit.

-The Administrative Division (Admin.) contains the Chief’s Office, Professional Standards, Budgeting, Payroll, Public Relations, Training and Accreditation, as well as some other support functions.

 Canine unit

 The Pensacola Police Department is recognized as having one of the best-trained canine units in the United States.
 At the annual USPCA Police Dog Field Trials—the largest competition of police dogs in the United States—Pensacola police dog "Uno" took second place in the 2013 competition, and "Charief" took fourth place in 2012.

 Leadership and ranks

 The current chief of police is Eric Randall.
 The head of the department is the chief of police.
 The current chief of police, Eric Randall, assumed the role on June 14, 2021, and prior to being hired in Pensacola, Chief Randall was the assistant chief of police at Newport News, Virginia, Police Department.